Responsive Images Backed Server-side.

 npm install ribs

 |10||downloads in the last week|

 |Keywords||responsive, image, responsive images, art direction, resize, crop, optimize, canvas, express, express image|

 |Dependencies (8)||lodash, async, nan, minimist, npmlog, express, mkdirp, stores|

 Photo borrowed from talented Kevin Racape.

-In the wild, this is not as much used as it should be.
-AFAIK this is probably because it asks a certain amount of time to choose and apply a technique and it involves too much tools in the process.
-The fact is, developpers don't take enough time for this and tend to neglect this part of an application.
+In the wild, this is not used as much as it should be.
+AFAIK this is probably because it asks a certain amount of time to choose and implement a solution.
+It often involves too much tools and management in the process.
+The fact is, developers don't take enough time for this and tend to neglect this part of a modern Web application.

-I believe in the on-the-fly way of thinking that the Web offers.
-So, for this problem, just ask the image you want, and you will receive it already processed, end of story.
-This also have to garanty that you:
+I believe in the on-the-fly way of thinking that the Web can offer.
+So, you just ask the image you want, and you receive it already processed, end of story.
+This also guaranties that you:

 - do not load more than your are going to show.